ferioliste/ferioliste/README.md

 I completed my Bachelor's degree in Mathematical Engineering at Politecnico di Milano.

-Below are some of the projects I have worked on during my academic journey and on my own time, covering topics in numerical analysis, machine learning, finance, and algorithmic optimization.
+Below are some of the projects I have worked on during my academic journey and on my own time, covering topics in numerical analysis, machine learning, finance, and algorithmic optimization.<br><br>

 ## My best projects